-I turned 49 this week and that’s honestly a little mind-boggling.
-I remember as a kid, 49 sounded SO old.
-And even now, it still sounds pretty old – but as someone who now actually IS this age, I know that it’s actually not.
+Even now, it still sounds pretty old – but as someone who actually IS this age, I know that it’s truly not.
 I seriously don’t feel old at all!

 Anyway, I’ve been trying to figure out what I want to write about in honor of my birthday – and this, the last year of my 40s – and then I saw this Anne Lamott quote on Twitter and realized YES, that’s it exactly: